wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 = Will it detect and show all videos posted? =

 Once you activate the plugin, it will detect automatically all new videos posted.
 To detect videos posted previous the plugin activation, you have a button in the plugin settings.
-Once detected, the process won't be needed to run ever.
+Once detected, the process won't be needed to run again ever.

 = Can I add my own CSS to customize the video titles? =